Posted : 02/18/2014

-Pay-as-you-go (PAYG) car insurance continues to evolve.
-The latest development comes from ISO, which says it has created a standard that would give discounts to motorists if they drive in safer areas than where they normally garage their vehicles.
+Progressive's disclosure comes in the wake of ISO's announcement last year that it has created a standard that could give discounts to motorists if they drive in safer areas than where they normally garage their vehicles.

 ISO, a branch of Verisk Analytics, makes "rating rules," or standards, that insurers use during underwriting to determine what policyholders pay for coverage.
 Some of the more familiar standards used to calculate risk include where drivers live, their auto model, age, credit score and accident record.